Nicole weakens to tropical storm over east-central Florida - NewsBreak

 Nicole weakens to tropical storm over east-central Florida

-Authorities warned that Nicole’s storm surge could further erode many beaches hit by Hurricane Ian in September.
-The sprawling storm is then forecast to head into Georgia and the Carolinas later Thursday and Friday, dumping heavy rain across the region.

-Nicole had maximum sustained winds of 70 mph early Thursday, the U.S. National Hurricane Center said.
-The storm was about 60 miles southeast of Orlando.
-It was moving west-northwest near 14 mph.

-Tropical storm force winds extended as far as 450 miles from the center in some directions.
-Nicole is expected to move across central Florida Thursday morning, possibly emerge over the far northeastern Gulf of Mexico in the afternoon, and then move across the Florida Panhandle and Georgia late Thursday and on Friday.
+Tropical storm force winds extended as far as 450 miles (720 kilometers) from the center in some directions as Nicole turned northward over central Florida Thursday morning.
+It could briefly emerge over the northeastern corner of the Gulf of Mexico Thursday afternoon before moving over the Florida Panhandle and Georgia, forecasters said.

+Robbie Berg, a hurricane specialist at the National Hurricane Center in Miami advised people to understand that hazards from Tropical Storm Nicole “will exist across the state of Florida today.”

+The storm left south Florida sunny and calm as it moved north, could dump as much as 6 inches (15 centimeters) of rain over Blue Ridge Mountains by Friday, forecasters said.

+Nicole made landfall as a Category 1 hurricane around Vero Beach at about 3 a.m.
+Thursday before its maximum sustained winds dropped to 60 mph (100 kph), the Miami-based center said.
+The storm was centered about 30 miles (50 kilometers) southeast of Orlando.
+It was moving west-northwest near 14 mph (22 kph).

-A few tornadoes will be possible through early Thursday across east-central to northeast Florida, the weather service said.
+A few tornadoes were possible through early Thursday across east-central to northeast Florida, the forecasters said.
 Flash and urban flooding will be possible, along with renewed river rises on the St. Johns River, across the Florida Peninsula on Thursday.
-Heavy rainfall from this system will spread northward across portions of the southeast, eastern Ohio Valley, Mid-Atlantic, and New England through Saturday.
+Heavy rainfall will spread northward across portions of the southeast, eastern Ohio Valley, Mid-Atlantic, and New England through Saturday.

-Additional weakening is forecast while Nicole moves over land during the next day or two, and the storm is likely to become a tropical depression over Georgia Thursday night or early Friday.

-Nicole became a hurricane Wednesday evening as it slammed into Grand Bahama Island, having made landfall just hours earlier on Great Abaco island as a tropical storm with maximum sustained winds of 70 mph.
-It is the first storm to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019.
+Nicole became a hurricane Wednesday evening as it slammed into Grand Bahama Island, having made landfall just hours earlier on Great Abaco island as a tropical storm.
+It was the first storm to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019.

 For storm-weary Floridians, it is only the third November hurricane to hit their shores since recordkeeping began in 1853.
 The previous ones were the 1935 Yankee Hurricane and Hurricane Kate in 1985.

-Mar-a-Lago, Trump’s club and home, was in one of those evacuation zones, built about a quarter-mile inland from the ocean.
-The main buildings sit on a small rise that is about 15 feet above sea level and the property has survived numerous stronger hurricanes since it was built nearly a century ago.
-The resort’s security office hung up Wednesday when an Associated Press reporter asked whether the club was being evacuated and there was no sign of evacuation by Wednesday afternoon.
+Mar-a-Lago, Trump’s club and home, was in one of the evacuation zones, built about a quarter-mile inland from the ocean.
+The main buildings sit on a small rise that is about 15 feet (4.6 meters) above sea level and the property has survived numerous stronger hurricanes since it was built nearly a century ago.
+The resort’s security office hung up Wednesday when an Associated Press reporter asked whether the club was being evacuated, and there was no sign of evacuation by Wednesday afternoon.

 There is no penalty for ignoring an evacuation order, but rescue crews will not respond if it puts their members at risk.